Serbian traditional clothing: Baranya and Slavonia

 Folk costumes of the Pannonian area are characterized by the use of konoplje and flax.

 The basic elements of a men's costume in Baranya are wide canvas shorts, which extend down to the ankles, and a linen shirt, which is worn over the pants.
 The upper parts of the garment consist of a sleeveless vest, most often embellished with embroidery or applications, multicolored buttons, and pieces of glass.
 In the cold winter months, he also wore a long white cloak of cloth with a very decorative square collar, with applied ornaments of the same material.
 Sheepskin raincoat as well as various fur coats with sleeves were used as winter outerwear.
 The everyday costume was simple, unadorned, while for festive occasions the shirts received a very nice embroidery on the chest made of red, blue or white thread, and for the most festive occasions a golden thread.

 Baranya's women's costume comes in many variants, but is basically a one-piece linen shirt that covers the body from the shoulders to the ankles.
 It is made of several half canvases that are joined by a rich pleating on the neckline.

 The number of variants that adapt the Baranya to all the needs of the seasons, canons of certain age groups and differences in economic position are underlined in two geographically specific types of Danube and Podravina costumes.

 Dalmatia

-For centuries, Serbs of both Orthodox and Catholic Christian denominations have lived alongside other people groups in the Dalmatia region, modern day Croatia.
+For centuries, orthodox Serbs and Vlachs have lived alongside catholic Croats in the Dalmatia region, Croatia.
 As such, their folk costumes share elements and similarities with folk costumes of other local ethnic groups.
-Italian, Croat, and Slovene design elements blended with Serb designs, creating folk costumes such as those worn by Serbs in Montenegro.
+Italian, Croat, and Slovene design elements blended with Vlach designs, creating folk costumes such as those worn throughout the whole Dinaric region.